-In addition, we may in the future seek to securitize our loans to generate cash for funding new investments.
+In addition to issuing securities to raise capital as described above, we may in the future seek to securitize our loans to generate cash for funding new investments.
 To securitize loans, we may create a wholly-owned subsidiary and contribute a pool of loans to the subsidiary.
 This could include the sale of interests in the subsidiary on a non-recourse basis to purchasers who we would expect to be willing to accept a lower interest rate to invest in investment grade loan pools, and we would retain a portion of the equity in the securitized pool of loans.
 An inability to successfully securitize our loan portfolio could limit our ability to grow our business, fully execute our business strategy and decrease our earnings, if any.
-The securitization market is subject to changing market conditions and we may not be able to access this market when we would otherwise deem appropriate.
 Moreover, the successful securitization of our loan portfolio might expose us to losses as the residual loans in which we do not sell interests will tend to be those that are riskier and more apt to generate losses.
-The 1940 Act may also impose restrictions on the structure of any securitization.